holguinj/puppet-docs/source/puppet/3/reference/ssl_certs_and_security.markdown

 There is essentially no difference between an agent certificate and a puppet master certificate.
 They both must have CA:FALSE in their "X509v3 Basic Constraints" subsection, and they both may contain one or more alternate DNS names.

 This means that a puppet master certificate may also be used as a puppet agent certificate.
 A puppet master server may use puppet agent to fetch a catalog and configure itself; this entails contacting itself over HTTPS, presenting its certificate to itself to verify that it can provide services, presenting its certificate to itself to verify that it can access services, accepting the certificate both times, and carrying on as normal.
 By default, the puppet master would use the same copy of the certificate both times; however, it's also possible to configure the puppet master and puppet agent processes to use different `ssldir`s, by specifying different values for the setting in the `[agent]` and `[master]` config blocks.
-In this case, you would also need to specify distinct `certname` values, since only one certificate is permitted to use a given certname.
+In this case, you would also need to specify distinct `certname` values in each block, since the CA will only permit one certificate to use a given certname.

 By contrast, the CA certificate can only be used to sign certificates; it cannot be used to request a catalog or to provide services as a puppet master.